Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

 code coverage instrumentation, but it does not guarantee that the instrumentation is not present.

+### `exclusiveDebuggerOnEval`
+A boolean value indicating whether other Debugger instances should have their hook functions called when this instance uses:
+* Debugger.Frame.evalWithBindings,
+* Debugger.Object.executeInGlobalWithBindings
+* Debugger.Object.call
+When set to true, other Debugger instances are not notified.

 ### `uncaughtExceptionHook`
 Either `null` or a function that SpiderMonkey calls when a call to a debug event handler, breakpoint handler, or similar